The perfect Formentera day trip from Ibiza

 4. Ride to Far de La Mola

-Afterwards, if it’s a Wednesday or a Sunday, we suggest you head back to La Mola and visit the historic hippie market.
-There, you can purchase handmade jewelry, clothes and other artisanal items, and enjoy music and performances by local artists at the village’s square.
+Afterward, if it’s a Wednesday or a Sunday, we suggest you head back to La Mola and visit the lively hippie market.
+There, you will find handmade jewelry, clothes and other artisanal items, and if you time it right, enjoy music and performances by local artists at the village’s square.

 The majestic La Mola lighthouse, with breathtaking sea view